gabrielmcg/Docker-docs/ops/README.md

 <div class="section"><h2 class="title sectiontitle">Monitoring Tools</h2>

+<p class="p">To learn more about upgrading Splunk, see the relevant documentation at <a class="xref" href="http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/HowtoupgradeSplunk">How to upgrade Splunk Enterprise</a></p>

 <p class="p">Prometheus and Grafana monitoring tools (see <a class="xref" href="#lifecycle__promgraf-table-content">Table 18</a>) run as containers within the
 Docker environment.
 Newer versions of these tools can be deployed by pulling the Docker images from Docker Hub.
 Verify that the version of Prometheus that is being